Kuršėnai: 18th-early 20th century

-The estate of Kurshan was under Russian rule from 1795 to 1914, first in the Vilna Governorate and from 1843 in the Kovno Governorate.
-The mansion and the park were devastated by the Germans who occupied the manor during the First World War and took away the most valuable things.
+During World War I the manor and the park were severely damaged by the occupying German army who stole the manor's valuables.
 In 1914 the town's Jewish population was expelled by the Russian army, who accused them of collaborating with the Germans.
 The fire of 1915 destroyed the peasant farms, barns, and sheds.
 The manor belonged to George Gruzewski at that time.
 Owing to advanced farming, the estate was flourishing during the interwar period.
 The manor was nationalized in 1940.